*Watercolour, inkpen, graphite pencil and coloured pencil, on Canson 220 drawing paper: approx. 10cm x 15cm. I did this one a few months ago.

 I share more about drawing faces, here.

 Unless I pay Facebook (which isn’t going to happen!) my posts are delivered to very few people – hopefully some of you will see this note!
-Therefore, and because of other various annoying aspects of running a Facebook page, I’ll only rarely, if ever, post something through there.
+Therefore, and because of other various annoying aspects of running a Facebook page, I’ll not post often through there.

 For now – in case people stumble upon it – I’ll leave my Facebook page open, with this redirection P.S note.